Polygamy: Judaism

-The assembly led by Rabbeinu Gershom instituted a ban on polygamy, but this ban was not well received by the Sephardic communities.
-In addition to the ban, Gershon also introduced a law called Heter meah rabbanim which allows the men to remarry with the permission from one hundred rabbis from different countries.

 In the modern day, polygamy is generally not condoned by Jews.
-Ashkenazi Jews have continued to follow Rabbenu Gershom's ban since the 11th century.
+Ashkenazi Jews have continued to follow Rabbeinu Gershom's ban since the 11th century.
 Some Mizrahi Jewish communities (particularly Yemenite Jews and Persian Jews) discontinued polygyny more recently, after they immigrated to countries where it was forbidden or illegal.
-Israel prohibits polygamy by law.In practice, however, the law is loosely enforced, primarily to avoid interference with Bedouin culture, where polygyny is practiced.
-Pre-existing polygynous unions among Jews from Arab countries (or other countries where the practice was not prohibited by their tradition and was not illegal) are not subject to this Israeli law.
-But Mizrahi Jews are not permitted to enter into new polygamous marriages in Israel.
-However polygamy may still occur in non-European Jewish communities that exist in countries where it is not forbidden, such as Jewish communities in Iran and Morocco.
+Israel prohibits polygamy by law,and Mizrahi Jews are not permitted to enter into new polygamous marriages in Israel, though existing marriages may be maintained.
+In practice, however, the law is loosely enforced, primarily to avoid interference with Bedouin culture, where polygyny is practiced.
+Polygamy may still occur in non-European Jewish communities that exist in countries where it is not forbidden, such as Jewish communities in Iran or Morocco.

-Former chief rabbi Ovadia Yosef has come out in favor of legalizing polygamy and the practice of pilegesh (concubine) by the Israeli government.
+Late Sephardic chief rabbi Ovadia Yosef supported the legalisation by the Israeli government of polygamy and the practice of pilegesh (the keeping of concubines).
 Tzvi Zohar, a professor from the Bar-Ilan University, recently suggested that based on the opinions of leading halachic authorities, the concept of concubines may serve as a practical halachic justification for premarital or non-marital cohabitation.

+Karaite Judaism has no rules against polygyny, though the practice itself in modern times is rare, and is not found at all among Karaites living in countries where polygamy is against the law.
+The husband, however, is only allowed to take other wives if he has the means and ability to treat them equally to the primary wife, and even then only if there was no anti-polygamy clause in their marriage contract from either party.
+Polyandry, on the other hand, is expressly forbidden.